junjun-zhang/jtracker/README.md

 # JTracker

-JTracker is a Python library for distributed job scheduling and tracking backed on Git repository.
+JTracker is a Git repository based solution for workflow management and execution.

+This project has been moved to https://github.com/icgc-dcc/jtracker